GitJarHero/GitJarHero/README.md

   <tr>
     <td>👋</td>
     <td>
       Hello there!
-I'm Pascal, a passionate developer from Germany with a penchant for creativity and curiosity.
+I'm a passionate developer from Germany with a penchant for creativity and curiosity.
 I see code as an artist sees their canvas—a means to bring my ideas to life and craft unique digital experiences.
     </td>
   </tr>